FizzVPN/fizzvpn.io/content/en/about/index.md

 ---
 ## Fizz VPN is:

-🔹 Personal VPN subscription with a large selection of locations
+🔹 Personal VPN subscription key with a large selection of locations
-🌍 **All locations are available immediately within the subscription, no switching, replacement, etc.**
+🌍 **All locations are available immediately within the subscription, no switching or replacement**
 ⛔️ Built-in AD blocking
 🔀 Split tunneling
 🔹 Created using one of the most modern technologies (VLESS-Reality)